 You can also remove your lens to see if the back/bottom needs to be cleaned, but it really shouldn't need cleaning if you are taking good care of your camera and lens.
 If, for some reason, there is a bit of dust on the back of the lens, gently remove it with the brush.

 I can't stress enough how important it is when you remove your lens to either a) put a body cap on your camera (preferred) or b) put another lens on your camera so that it isn't sitting open and getting dust in it.
 Even if you can't see them, there are dust particles floating in the air, and they will magically find their way to your camera's sensor.

 Note: I would not advise using any of these items to clean the inside of your camera.
 EVER.
 The sensors on DSLRs are extremely sensitive, and one misstep can cost you your camera.
 I would err on the side of caution and have your camera professionally cleaned.

-This is a nice little accessory to have, and cleaning your lenses when they need it (I clean everything once a year) will help ensure that not only will your images be sharp and clear, but your gear will last you much, much longer.
+A lens cleaning kit is a nice little accessory to have, and cleaning your lenses when they need it (I do this at least once a year) will not only help ensure your images are sharp and clear, but your gear will also last much, much longer.

-To finish off, here are some tips to help you keep your camera and lenses clean.
-Take the extra step and avoid headaches later down the road:
+To finish off, here are some additional tips to help you keep your camera and lenses clean.
+Follow these extra steps to avoid headaches later down the road:

 Do you have any questions or comments about How to Clean Your Camera Lens?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!